infernojs/inferno-website/src/docs/guides/libraries.md

 ##### Set up the Provider

 The Provider should be the top level of your app.
 It's the component that manages the store.

-- `@prop {Object} store` - the store that contains all your states.
-- **_Optional_**: `@prop {Object} persist` - if you want to persist the store.
-- `@prop {Object} persist.storage` - The storage to use to persist the states.
-E.g. `window.localStorage`.
-- `@prop {Function} persist.statesToPersist` - a function that will be invoked when rehydrating the store.
-The function will receive the `savedState` as it's only parameter.
-This is either an empty object, when the storage is empty, or the last store that was saved in the storage.
-The `Provider` will automatically update the `persisted states` every time you call the `updateStore` method on your action handlers.
-It should return an object of the states that you want to rehydrate.

 ```jsx
 import { render, Component } from 'inferno';